Unboxed-Software/solana-course/content/compressed-nfts.md

 The **max buffer size** is effectively the maximum number of concurrent changes that you can make to a tree within a single slot with the root hash still being valid.

-The **canopy depth** is the number of proof nodes that are stored on chain for any given proof path.
+The **canopy depth** is the number of proof nodes that are stored onchain for any given proof path.
 Verifying any leaf requires the complete proof path for the tree.
 The complete proof path is made up of one proof node for every “layer” of the tree, i.e. a max depth of 14 means there are 14 proof nodes.
 Every proof node adds 32 bytes to a transaction, so large trees would quickly exceed the maximum transaction size limit without caching proof nodes on-chain.

 Each of these three values, max depth, max buffer size, and canopy depth, comes with a tradeoff.
 Increasing the value of any of these values increases the size of the account used to store the tree, thus increasing the cost to create the tree.